Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: The Field of PKS 1610-771

 \subsection{ASKAP Detection of 21-cm absorption}

-The radio data for the neutral hydrogen detection towards the quasar PKS 1610-771 were initially taken using the six-antenna Boolardy Engineering Test Array \citep[ASKAP-BETA][]{Hotan2014, McConnell2016} in the period July 2014 to February 2016.
-During commissioning time with the ASKAP Early Science array \citep[ASKAP-12][]{Hotan2021}, the absorber was re-observed with greater sensitivity (rms noise $12.7$ mJy per channel compared to $16.5$ mJy per channel for BETA) in January - February 2017.
+The observations of PKS 1610-771 were part of a FLASH pilot study towards bright ($20$ GHz flux density above $0.5$ Jy) and compact radio sources \citep{Sadler2020} without pre-selection based on criteria such as \ion{Mg}{ii} absorption.
+The $21$-cm \ion{H}{i} absorber was first detected with data taken using the six-antenna Boolardy Engineering Test Array \citep[ASKAP-BETA;][]{Hotan2014, McConnell2016} in the period July 2014 to February 2016.
+During commissioning time with the ASKAP Early Science array \citep[ASKAP-12;][]{Hotan2021}, the absorber was re-observed with greater sensitivity (rms noise $12.7$ mJy per channel compared to $16.5$ mJy per channel for BETA) in January to February 2017.
 In total, PKS 1610-771 was observed for 7 hours using ASKAP-BETA and ASKAP-12.
-These observations were part of a FLASH pilot study towards bright ($20$ GHz flux density above $0.5$ Jy) and compact radio sources \citep{Sadler2020} without pre-selection based on criteria such as \ion{Mg}{ii} absorption.
-For both observations, the frequency resolution was $18.5$ kHz, corresponding to a velocity resolution of $5.7$ km s$^{-1}$ in the rest-frame.
+For both observations, the frequency resolution was $18.5$ kHz, corresponding to a velocity resolution of $5.7$ km s$^{-1}$ in the absorber rest frame.